persvr/pintura/README.md

 The options object must have a getDataModel(request) that returns the data model object that provides all the data to be returned from the server requests.

+By default the mediaSelector should come from require("./media").Media.optimumMedia.

 ### csrf